chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

-and then find some aspect of mathematics defined rather sharply, the only generally agreed upon definition of mathematics is "Mathematics is what mathematicians do", which is followed by "Mathematicians are people who do mathematics."
-What is true about defining mathematics is also true about many other fields: there is often no clear, sharp definition of the field.
+and then find some aspect of mathematics defined rather sharply, the only generally agreed upon definition of mathematics is "Mathematics is what mathematicians do", which is followed by "Mathematicians are people who do mathematics." <mark>What is true about defining mathematics is also true about many other fields: there is often no clear, sharp definition of the field.</mark>

 In the face of this difficulty many people, including myself at times, feel that we should ignore the discussion and get on with *doing* it.
 But as George Forsythe